0xcert/docs/api/guides/transfer-asset.md

   id: asset.id,
 };
 ```
 As `assetLedgerId` we must provide the ID of our newly deployed asset ledger from guide [Asset ledger deployment](asset-ledger-deployment.html#asset-ledger-deployment) or any other deployed ledger.
-We specify which issued asset we want to transfer by setting asset's `id`.
+We specify which issued asset we want to transfer by setting `id` to the ID of the asset.
 We can use asset we created in guide [Issue asset]() or any other created asset that we own.

 ::: warning
 Asset with the provided ID must exists on the provided asset ledger.